Unboxed-Software/solana-course/content/solana-pay.md

 }
 ```

 The `InputData` type represents the information that will be sent in a request.
 It includes an `account` field, which is a string containing a public key.
-This public key is returned by a wallet when interacting with the transaction request, such as scanning a QR code
+This public key is returned by a wallet when interacting with the transaction request, such as scanning a QR code.

 The `GetResponse` type represents the information that will be received in a response to a GET request.
 It includes a `label` field, which describes the source of the transaction request (ex. name of a store), and an `icon` field, which is a URL for an image.